rustbas/c-numerical-methods/README.md

 # c-numerical-methods
-Some numeric methods on C.
+Some numeric methods in C.

 # Usage